faskai/amethyst/README.md

 That's it!
 The agents will do all the tasks, and you'll get an email with all the details for your day trip.

-This may seem magical in July-2025 (at the time of writing), but we believe will be the obvious way to build and scale agents very soon.
+We believe will be the obvious way to talk to and scale agents in the near future.

 #### What's Happening Under the Hood

 The file is compiled by the Amethyst Compiler and is converted to Python code.

-> 🤨 Note: We didn't choose Ruby for practical reasons.
+> 🧐 Note: We didn't choose Ruby for practical reasons.
 Python currently has extensive support for LLM and Agent ops.
 And let's be honest – it doesn't have to be Ruby to *feel like* Ruby.

 #### Environments
 Every agent gets compiled for and is run in a specific `environment` such as `MacOS`, `iOS`, `browser`, `docker container`, `raspberry pi` etc. You can extend environments to create your own.
 This is very similar to extending a docker image.